sttp-book/sttp-book/chapters/testing-techniques/design-by-contracts.md

 }
 ```

 Note that, although we increased the complexity of method by removing some of its pre-conditions and dealing with these cases in the implementation, the method is now also easier to be called by clients.
-After all, the method has less pre-conditions to be called.
+After all, the method has less pre-conditions to be considered.